top of page

 COASTAL ADVENTURE

-The Camino del Norte on horseback is a challenging and exhilarating route that follows the rugged northern coastline of Spain.
-Starting from Irun, riders will navigate steep climbs and coastal paths with breathtaking views of the Cantabrian Sea.
-The route takes you through small fishing villages, picturesque cities like Bilbao, Santander, and Gijón, and quiet forests, offering a true test of endurance.
+For a more challenging adventure, the Camino del Norte on horseback follows Spain's rugged northern coastline.
+Starting from Irun, this route features steep climbs and coastal paths with breathtaking views of the Cantabrian Sea.
+While more demanding, it rewards riders with passage through charming fishing villages, picturesque cities like Bilbao and Santander, and quiet forests.

 💰 Price: From €1,750 per person